udibr/caffe-on-aws/README.md

 [Caffee](http://caffe.berkeleyvision.org/) is the state of the art in deeplearning.

-I've started with an AWS image "Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5 - ami-2cbf3e44"
+I've started with an AWS image "Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5 - ami-2cbf3e44".
+I have used a security policy which allowed me to connect to port 888.

-logged in to the machine and run the following
+On the machine run
 ```bash
 sudo rm -rf cuda_6.5.14_linux_64.run nvidia_installers/
 sudo apt-get update